jessxwu/jessxwu.github.io/src/content/blog/2020-03-19-richard-linklater.md

 T.
 Dating him was like The Movie.
 He said this himself.
 I was intrigued once again.
 After we part ways, I thought of Ethan Hawke in Before Sunset, how negative and pushy he was.
 So self-righteous and aggrandizing.

+S.
+We spend a lot of time sitting next to big windows with changing scenes, but we're fixtated our our changing screens.